bluerobotics/br-equipment-control-app/BUILD.md

 # Build the executable
 pyinstaller build.spec

-# The executable will be in: dist/BR-Equipment-Control/
+# The executable will be in: dist/br-equipment-control-app/
 # To create a tarball:
 cd dist
-tar -czf BR-Equipment-Control-Linux.tar.gz BR-Equipment-Control/
+tar -czf br-equipment-control-app-linux.tar.gz br-equipment-control-app/
 ```

 The Linux build will: